top of page

 • Access can be revoked remotely—even after a file has been downloaded

-It also means you’re not relying on third-party platforms or email attachments to keep your most sensitive IP safe.
+This approach ensures confidentiality and integrity throughout the data’s lifecycle—before, during, and after submission.
+It also means you’re not relying on third-party platforms or email attachments to protect your most sensitive IP.

 Because the second you submit it, that data becomes an extension of your brand...and your risk.